Research

 Mobilization of iron and metals in aquifers.
 Processes mediated by microorganisms largely control contaminant mobility in aquifers.
 In particular, microbial reduction of iron oxide remarkably contributes to mobilizing iron and other hazardous metals, e.g., chromium, arsenic, and uranium, often absorbed on iron oxide surfaces.
 The occurrence and the rate of microbial iron reduction are mostly determined by the availability of organic carbon and oxygen.
 This project intends to grow a well-known iron-reducing bacterium Shewanella oneidensis in the presence of variable concentrations of organic carbon and oxygen.
 Different conditions encountered in natural systems are simulated, from shallow-sandy to deep-clayish aquifers.
 The impact of the different conditions on microbial activity and iron mobilization will be assessed using colorimetric assays, mass spectrometry, Total Organic Carbon quantification, and optical microscopy.
 The results will allow for quantifying iron-oxide reduction rates mediated by microorganisms in different scenarios and estimating iron and other metal mobility using geochemical modeling approaches.

-Open Bachelor’s projects: please inquire directly for any customized projects applying sediment geochemistry, water quality, or molecular microbiology…
+Open Bachelor’s projects: please inquire directly for any customized projects applying sediment geochemistry, water quality, or microbiology…